myllynen/satellite-automation/README.md

 archives with custom certificates manually before running the playbook if needed.

-To install Red Hat Satellite, upload and refresh manifest, configure Satellite, and install Satellite Capsules:
+To install Red Hat Satellite, upload and refresh manifest, install Capsules, and do initial Satellite configuration:

 ```
 # Edit inventory and settings to suite local environment